 Undisclosed profit-taking by trainers facilitating horse sales and purchases is a widespread practice touching every discipline in our industry.
 Many clients adopt a “don’t ask, don’t tell” approach to under the table compensation when buying or selling a horse through an equine professional, viewing it as a necessary evil.
 Others are outraged to learn that their trainer made an undisclosed profit on their horse transaction, but believe they have no recourse and even blame themselves for being too trusting.
-However, trainers profiting on the sly is not only unethical, it is also legally actionable and may even be criminal.
+However, trainers profiting on the sly is not only unethical, but it is also legally actionable and may even be criminal.

-In 2004, the federal government successfully prosecuted criminal cases against Kenneth Berlin and Joshua Cardine, regionally well-known Virginia hunter/jumper trainers.
-The allegations involved various horse sales schemes in which Mr. Berlin and Mr. Cardine sold horses on behalf of their clients (including Debbie Hanson) and then remitted none or only a portion of the proceeds to the clients.
+In 2004, the federal government successfully prosecuted criminal cases against Kenneth Berlin and Joshua Cardine.
+The allegations against the regionally known Virginia hunter/jumper trainers involved various horse sales schemes in which Mr. Berlin and Mr. Cardine sold horses on behalf of their clients (including Rate My Horse PRO’s Debbie Hanson) and then remitted none or only a portion of the proceeds to the clients.

 In 1997, the Neal family engaged internationally known dressage trainer Sjef Janssen to sell their horse, Aristocrat.
 The Neals agreed to pay Janssen a 10% commission on the sale price.
 Janssen told the Neals that he could only get $312,000 for Aristocrat, but unbeknownst to the Neals, Janssen actually sold the horse for $480,000.
 The Neals later learned the true sale price and sued Janssen for breach of fiduciary duty and fraud.
 A jury awarded the Neals $250,000 in compensatory damages and $250,000 in punitive damages.
 The ruling was upheld on appeal, where the court noted that Janssen had “no valid defense on the merits.”

 He also could not act as the buyers’ agent in the transaction without disclosing that fact to both the Neals and the buyer and receiving consent from each of them prior to the sale.
 Furthermore, Janssen’s duty of full disclosure and accounting toward the Neals meant he was obligated to provide them with an accurate accounting of the transaction.

 How the Schemes Work

 Sometimes, the trainer may usurp a client’s opportunity to purchase a horse at a lower price by purchasing the horse himself and then reselling the horse to his client for a higher price.
 The trainer may arrange with a horse owner to sell a horse to the trainer’s client at a high price, and the trainer and horse owner split the proceeds.

 So How Can a Trainer Legally Make a Profit?

 Trainers should have a clear written commission agreement with clients to help avoid misunderstandings and keep everyone honest.
 At a minimum, the agreement should detail what the trainer will do to facilitate the transaction, and all fees, expenses, and commissions.

 How Much Should a Client Pay?

 A trainer may also take a sale horse on consignment, and in such situations, the owner generally pays the horse’s expenses, such as board, training, vet and farrier care, and also pays the trainer a commission on the sale price.

 Each person who hires a trainer to assist in a sale or purchase should pay their own trainer’s fees to avoid creating a conflict of interest.
-For example, in a sale where both buyer and seller are represented by trainers, each of the buyer and seller would be responsible for paying their own trainer’s fees.
+For example, in a sale where both buyer and seller are represented by trainers, the buyer and seller would be responsible for paying only their own trainer’s fees.

 Clients hire an equine professional to benefit from their knowledge and expertise.
 However, even if the client is new to horses, they can arm themselves with information.
-For example, although horse sales prices are not generally publicly available, the client can view asking prices for horses with comparable breeding and training through Internet horse ad sites.
+Although horse sales prices are not generally publicly available, the client can view asking prices for horses with comparable breeding and training online via horse classified sites.

 Client and trainer should have a relationship of mutual respect, and the client should feel comfortable asking questions.
 While trainers spend a lot of time outside and away from email and phones, clients should be able to expect relatively prompt responses.
-Clients should receive regular itemized invoices for any expenses that they are expected to pay.
+Regular itemized invoices are expected for any expenses that trainers expect clients to pay.
 When a horse is sold or purchased, the client should receive a contract stating all the terms of the sale.

-Why Secret Profit-Taking is Hurting Our Industry
+Why Secret Profit-Taking Hurts Equine Industry

-On a broader scale, undisclosed profits artificially inflate horse sales prices, resulting in clients receiving less value for their horse purchase dollar and consequently having less money to spend on training, showing and equipment.
+On a broader scale, undisclosed sales profits artificially inflate horse sales prices resulting in clients receiving less value for their horse purchase dollar and consequently having less money to spend on training, showing, and equipment.
 High horse prices also discourage new clients from entering the market and encourage others to exit the market.
-If secret profit-taking continues to prevail, it will have a substantial negative impact on the horse industry.
+If secret profit-taking continues to prevail, it will have a substantial negative impact on the equine industry.